 Olivier Kamanda is a Product Manager at Facebook and the founder of Tribonian, an end-to-end SaaS contract management platform.
 He is the former Director of Learning and Impact Strategy at the Knight Foundation.
 In 2016, Olivier served as a White House Presidential Innovation Fellow, where he was the product lead for Code.gov, America’s platform for sharing and improving government software.
 He is the founder of Ideal Impact, a civic-tech company that measures the emotional impact of news by giving readers an opportunity to volunteer, donate, advocate and support causes in real time.

 Prior to Ideal Impact, Olivier served as a speechwriter to Secretary of State Hillary Clinton.
 Olivier practiced law as an investment funds attorney at White & Case LLP, representing investment managers in establishing private equity, real estate and hedge funds in emerging markets.
 He is also the founder and former executive editor of Foreign Policy Digest, an online magazine aimed at engaging young Americans in international affairs.

-Olivier earned his bachelor’s degree in Operations Research and Financial Engineering from Princeton University and his law degree from the University of Pennsylvania Law School.
+Olivier earned his bachelor’s degree in Engineering from Princeton University and his law degree from the University of Pennsylvania Law School.